 - $75 for a claim of $5,000.01 to $10,000

 You can file two claims over $2,500 in a calendar year.

 However, if you file more than 12 claims in a calendar year, each additional case will cost $100 to file.
 (If you win a case that costs $100 to file, the court will only award you the regular court costs – $30, $50 or $75.)

 How soon is the court date?

-A court hearing will be scheduled within 20 to 70 days.
-Make sure you request a court date that allows you enough time to serve the court papers to the defendant.
+A court hearing should be scheduled within 20 to 70 days.
+The length of time may be extended by the court.
+Make sure you request a court date that allows you enough time to serve the court papers to the Defendant.

 How do I notify the Defendant?